Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 - This season, Green Bay has hit the over in three of six home games.

-- Away from home, Cleveland is 3-3 against the spread, and 2-4 overall.
+- Cleveland is 2-4 overall, and 3-3 against the spread, in away games.

-- This year, in six road games, Cleveland has hit the over four times.
+- This year, in four of six away games Cleveland has gone over the total.

-- The average point total in Browns away games this season is 48.8 points, 3.3 more than this matchup's over/under (45.5).
+- The average point total in Browns away games this season is 48.8 points, 2.3 more than this outing's over/under (46.5).

 Powered by Data Skrive.